ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/scheduler/integral-guarantees.md

 ## Integral pools

 In the {{product-name}} system, you can enable the accumulation of resources for the pool.
 Such pools receive a certain amount of virtual resources at a constant rate — `accumulated_resource_ratio_volume`.
-The amount of resource is stored in the cluster share per second — `fair-share*sec`, but for simplicity we can assume that the value is given in cores per second — `cpu*sec`.
+The amount of resource is stored in the cluster share per second — `fair_share*sec`, but for simplicity we can assume that the value is given in cores per second — `cpu*sec`.
 The pool can consume a virtual resource to start operations and can accumulate it to a certain limit.

-Example: let there be `accumulated_resource_ratio_volume = 60 fair-share*sec` in the pool, 1000 cores on the cluster, and the dominant resource of the user process is cpu.
+Example: let there be `accumulated_resource_ratio_volume = 60 fair_share*sec` in the pool, 1000 cores on the cluster, and the dominant resource of the user process is cpu.
 This volume can be converted to `cores * seconds` — `60,000 cpu*sec`.
 An operation that consumes 100 cpu cores at a time will use that amount in 10 minutes; one that consumes 50 cpu cores — in 20 minutes.
 This example does not take into account that the volume of the virtual resource in the pool is replenished over time.

 The resource accumulation rate is configured in the `integral-guarantees/resource_flow` pool attribute.
 The attribute value must specify the resource type and its volume: